 The Victoria sponge sandwich is a true baking classic.
-Creating a gluten free Victoria sponge cake requires some simple substitutions but the result is a wonderfully light and fluffy cake.
+Creating a gluten free Victoria sponge cake only requires a few simple substitutions and a tiny bit of know how.
+The result – a wonderfully light and fluffy gluten free sponge cake.

 This gluten free Victoria sponge cake is best eaten on the day it is made or the following day, as the sponge will be at its best.
 Longer than that and it’ll still be okay, but will begin to dry out.
-To be honest, if you still have any slices in existence more than two days after baking it then you certainly have more will power than me!
+Although let’s be honest, if you still have any cake left more than two days after baking it then you certainly have more will power than me!

 - 3 large eggs